 Quirky Boijmans Museum

 I’m not normally a museum person, so I wasn’t exactly excited when I saw a museum listed on the itinerary of our post-conference trip.
 But I learned from the moment we walked in that the Boijmans Museum was not going to be a typical art museum.
+This was one of the most interesting things to do in Rotterdam.
 Even the coat check and locker area at the front was interesting.
 You hang your coat on a hanger, pull it up with a cord, and then lock it into place so no one can take it.

 This was a really fun museum, and it made art more interesting to me.
 Though they did have normal paintings like what you’d expect at an art museum, some of the quirky exhibits included a mirrored room…